michael2012z/BitBible/markdown/JPS/files/2Kgs.md

 16. At that time did Hezekiah cut off the gold from the doors of the temple of HaShem, and from the door-posts which Hezekiah king of Judah had overlaid, and gave it to the king of Assyria.

-17. And the king of Assyria sent TartanThat is, commander-in-chief. and Rab-sarisThat is, chief of the eunuchs. and Rab-shakehThat is, chief butler. from Lachish to king Hezekiah with a great army unto Jerusalem.
-And they went up and came to Jerusalem.
-And when they were come up, they came and stood by the conduit of the upper pool, which is in the highway of the fullers' field.
+17. And the king of Assyria sent Tartan

 18. And when they had called to the king, there came out to them Eliakim the son of Hilkiah, who was over the household, and Shebnah the scribe, and Joah the son of Asaph the recorder.